-Annual surveys of parents carried out.
+Annual surveys of parents are carried out.
 We always act on these.
-Outcomes show unusually high levels of satisfaction with the leadership of the school, the quality of teaching, standards of behaviour and the overall happiness of students.
-Our weekly "ENews" and termly 'Eagle' ensures that the headteacher is in regular contact with parents.
-We have high attendance at parents' consultation evenings and other parents' meetings.
+Outcomes show high levels of satisfaction with the leadership of the school, the quality of teaching, standards of behaviour and the overall happiness of students.
+Our weekly "ENews" ensures that the headteacher is in regular contact with parents.
+We have high attendance at parent and carer consultation evenings and other parents' information meetings.